JetBrains/kotlin/README.md

 ## Kotlin IR

-Using this compiler plugin only works if the code is compiled using Kotlin 1.4.20 and IR is enabled.
-This includes all IR based compiler backends: JVM, JS, and Native!
-As Kotlin IR is still experimental, mileage may vary.
+Using this compiler plugin only works if the code is compiled using Kotlin 1.4.30 and IR is enabled.
+This plugin supports all IR based compiler backends:
+JVM, JS, and Native!

 ##### Kotlin/JVM
 ```kotlin